1% E-levy acceptable – Haruna Iddrisu

-Minority Leader in Parliament, Haruna Iddrisu, says his side will readily accept a reduction of the proposed electronic transaction levy (e-levy) to 1% from 1.75%.a
+Minority Leader in Parliament, Haruna Iddrisu, says his side will readily accept a reduction of the proposed electronic transaction levy (e-levy) to 1% from 1.75%.

 “A week ago, it was no no no, we won’t accept e-levy but having listened to officials in government, including the Minister of Finance.